wangerekaharun/StreamComposeAttachments/README.md

 Here's what the code above does:

 1. Annotating the function using the `@Composable`  annotation.
-This lets you build the component's UI as opposed to the previous way of using XML.
+This lets you build the component's UI  with Compose as opposed to the previous way of using XML.
 2. The function takes `AttachmentState`  as an argument. `AttachmentState` is a class that handles the state of the attachment.
-It has a `MessageItem` which contains all the information about a particular attachment.
+It has a `MessageItem` , `Modifier` and `onLongItemClick` handler.
+The `MessageItem` contains all the information about a particular attachment.
+You use the `Modifier` for things like the component size, padding, background and etc.
-3. This stores `showPassword` in memory of the composable by using the `remember` composable.
+3. This stores `showPassword` value in memory of the composable by using the `remember` composable.
 This value triggers a recomposition of the composable when the value changes.
-4. Looks for messages whose `type` is password from the `AttachmentState`.
+4. Looks for attachments whose `type` is password from the `AttachmentState`.
-5. This is composable for inputs.
-Here, the value of the `OutlinedTextField` is set by getting the `extraData` that was passed to the attachment.
+5. This is composable for handling user inputs.
+In this scenario, you're using it to display your password attachment.
+You set the value of the `OutlinedTextField` by getting the `extraData` that was passed to the attachment.
 Notice that the `visualTransformation` and `trailingIcon` are dependent on the value of `showPassword`.
 This helps in toggling the password visibility.

-Now that you already have the view that will render your attachment, next is creating the custom `AttachmentFactory`
+You've built the view that will render your attachment content, next you'll create a custom `AttachmentFactory`  which is needed to show your attachment content.

 ## Creating Custom Password AttachmentFactory

-You have to create your own factory.
+To build your custom password message content, you have to create your own factory.
 This is how it will look like:

 ```kotlin
 @ExperimentalStreamChatApi